 Ao joined Kurabo in 2019.
-He did so because he felt he could earn from the history of the company, wh measures such as establishing the Institute for Science of Labor in keeping with its belief that no business can prospe marketing to develop a business centered on KURAPOWER SHEET, a thermoplastic carbon fiber composite material.
+He did so because he felt he could learn from the history of the company, which had carried out measures such as establishing the Institute for Science of Labor in keeping with its belief that no business can prosper if its employees are not happy.
+Today, he's involved with marketing to develop a business centered on KURAPOWER SHEET, a thermoplastic carbon fiber composite material.

 I use Kurabo's flextime system for myself, but I also use it to facilitate interactions with offices in Europe and North America.
 Carrying out these interactions in real time has allowed me to reduce time loss.
 And telework has freed me from the stress of competing for conference room space.
-Fukuda